daniel99estrada/Booking-Agent/README.md

 # Flight Booking Program

-This Java program, `BookingAgent`, is a flight booking application that allows users to find the shortest route between different cities.
+This Java program, `BookingAgent`, was made for FIU's Data Structures final project.
+It is a flight booking application that allows users to find the shortest route between different cities.
 It uses the Dijkstra's algorithm to calculate the shortest path.

 ## Installation